directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 3. Within the third request we pass the 2nd token to the vendor API once again.
 For this request, we will receive a last token that can be used to fetch actual data from the API.

 !(Pasted image 20240214224605.png)

-As all of these tokens will expire after some time, it could be possible to save the tokens and reuse them instead of chaining all the requests for every run of the flow.
-For a simple way to setup we run it within a single Flow and pass each token to the next operation.

-To pass data from one Flow Operation to another Operation, the `{{ … }}` syntax can be used.
-With the `{{ … }}` you can refer to any object that is currently part of the Flow.
-Here the functionality of named Operation keys becomes handy to easily identify and maintain the Flow.

-> [!TIP] Name your Flow operations
-> ToDo why this could be a best practice.
-> - Easy to apply
-> - easy to use and to remember of $last is not an option

 The screenshot shows the last request.
 As a key, we've set `token_sign_in` which can be used in the next operation.
 Within the payload/request body, we've specified the token to use with the dynamic code `"{{$last.data.mini_token}}"`.
 The object `$last` refers to the previous operation, an easy way to access the results from the last request.